stefandmn/AREasy/src/java/org/areasy/runtime/utilities/resources/help/arserver/admin/admin.rename.sgroup.md

     areasy -runtime -action admin.rename.sgroup -allgroupdetails -supportgroupcompany "Calbro Services" -supportgrouporganisation "IT Support" -supportgroupname "Service Desk" -newsupportgroupcompany "Calbro Services" -newsupportgrouporganisation "IT Support" -newsupportgroupname "Help Desk" -loglevel info -assetrelationships on
 = makes old group offline creates a new support group and transfer from old group to the new one all details.
 Additionally update all asset relationships where a support group is related, replacing old group with the new one.

+    areasy -runtime -arserver localhost -arport 2000 -aruser Demo -arpassword "" -action admin.rename.sgroup -allgroupdetails -supportgroupcompany "Calbro Services" -supportgrouporganisation "IT Support" -supportgroupname "Service Desk" -newsupportgroupcompany "Calbro Services" -newsupportgrouporganisation "IT Support" -newsupportgroupname "Help Desk" -loglevel info -assetrelationships on
+= the same target command but with an explicit connection to AR System server.
+The action will be executed in runtime mode (because of `-runtime` option specified in the command line)